Adamage/tutorials/simple_applications/tensorflow2/mnist/README.md

 Make sure to run the `enable.sh` scripts for Poplar and PopART, activate a Python3 virtualenv, and install the TensorFlow 2 wheel from the Poplar SDK.

-Let's validate the installation, import the libraries and check the tensorflow
+Let's validate the installation, import the libraries and check the TensorFlow
 version: